PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

+If no EXCEPTION message (message type 0x81) is configured, errors shall only be transported in regular RESPONSE messages (message type 0x80).

+.. feat_req:: ⓘ
+    :id: feat_req_someip_142
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

 For all messages an optional acknowledgment (ACK) exists.
+ACKs have the 0x40 bit of the Message Type set to one, while the regular Message Types do not.

-These are defined for transport protocols (i.e. UDP) that do not acknowledge a received message.
+ACKs are defined for transport protocols (i.e. UDP) that do not acknowledge a received message.
 ACKs are only transported when the interface specification requires it.
 Only the usage of the REQUEST_ACK is currently specified in this document.
 All other ACKs are currently informational and do not need to be implemented.

+.. feat_req:: 🎯
+    :id: feat_req_someip_761
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The 3rd highest bit of the Message Type (=0x20) shall be called TP-Flag and shall be set to 1 to signal that the current SOME/IP message is a segment.
+The other bits of the Message Type are set as specified in this Section.

+For further information about SOME/IP-TP see SOME/IP-TP :need:`feat_req_someip_759`.

+Note: Segments of the Message Type Request (0x00) have the Message Type (0x20), segments of the Message Type Response (0x80) have the Message Type (0xa0), and so on.

 .. heading:: Return Code [8 Bit]
     :id: feat_req_someip_143